Rahul-Rasal/doctor-app/README.md

 # MERN Doctor 📝 Appointment App

-MERN Doctor Appointment App is a comprehensive platform designed for managing users, doctors, and appointments seamlessly.
+Doctor Appointment App is a comprehensive platform designed for managing users, doctors, and appointments seamlessly.

 ## Features